airbnb/react-sketchapp/README.md

 There are several ways to build Sketch plugins:

 ### The simple way
-The simplest way to build Sketch plugins with modern JavaScript is [skpm](https://github.com/sketch-pm/skpm) 💎📦.
+The simplest way to build Sketch plugins with modern JavaScript is [`skpm`](https://github.com/sketch-pm/skpm) 💎📦.

-Install skpm, if you don't have it already, and create a new project.
+Install `skpm`, if you don't have it already, and create a new project.
 ```bash
 npm install -g skpm
 mkdir my-rad-sketch-plugin